Kunjan0/civil-kettle-7397/README.md

 # AXOX (ASOS Clone)

-This is the clone of ASOS website which we have done during our Unit 4 construct week at Masai.
+This is the clone of ASOS website which i have done during my Unit 4 construct week at Masai.
 Its functional clone of this website.
 ## Technologies used

 - HTML